The PPP: The Paycheck Protection Program

 Not to be outdone, several states have also provided their own relief programs.
 If you live in the state of Kansas and own a business in the hospitality industry, they allocated $5 million for the Hospitality Industry Relief Emergency (HIRE) fund.
 These loans will be given up to $20,000 at a 0% rate over three years.
 While the funds have currently been spoken for, the state of Kansas is still requesting businesses to apply to collect data on the businesses in that industry that still require assistance.

 Unless you are in the business of making masks or hand sanitizer, being a small business owner during 2020 has most likely been a financially stressful time.
 Please do not hesitate to get help from a professional.
-Barber Financial Group is here, and even if you just need to be pointed in the right direction, give us a call at 913-393-1000 or fill out the form below.
+Barber Financial Group is here, and even if you just need to be pointed in the right direction, give us a call at 913-393-1000 or schedule a complimentary consultation below.

 Investment advisory services offered through Barber Financial Group, Inc., an SEC Registered Investment Adviser.